Dental Whitening Treatment That Works

 When it comes to keeping your teeth white, there are plenty of things that can get in the way of maintaining a perfect smile.
 While your age and even your genetics can play a role in the yellowing or darkening of your teeth, the most important thing to watch out for is your diet and your oral hygiene.
 Teeth are often stained by beverages like coffee, tea, cola, and red wine.
 On top of this, smoking can cause your teeth to stain, turning them yellow, brown, or even gray.

-If you have tried over-the-counter whitening treatments and they don’t just do the trick, it may be time to talk to your dentist about a professional teeth whitening procedure.
+If you’re not happy with the color or brightness of your smile, it may be time to talk to your dentist about a professional teeth whitening procedure.